 Night buses lines operates from 12.30 a.m. to 6.00 a.m. on Friday and Saturday nights.
 These operate across a number of main bus routes, including the 4 metro lines which are closed during this period.
 There are also a number of bus and tram lines that operate 24 hours a day.

 The metro system consists of 4 lines: M1 (red), M2 (green), M3 (yellow) and M5 (Purple).

-Trains run from 5.40 to 24.00 with replacement bus services during the night .
+Trains run from 5.40 a.m. to midnight, with replacement bus services during the night.

 The District Radiobus service provides evening and late night travel between the centre and the outer districts of Milan from 10.00 p.m. as the outer travel services decrease in frequency.

 BikeMI is Milan’s bike sharing system with bike stations located in strategic points all over the city, starting downtown: train stations and universities, hospitals and tourist attractions, underground stations, administrative offices, malls and parking lots.
 It allows all registered users to pick up a bike, ride it and leave it at the station closest to their destination.